-Written for a Magazine Writing course at Emerson College
+Originally Written for Introduction to Magazine Writing at Emerson College, taught by Ellen Howards

 EMERSON COLONIAL BUILDING, 10TH FLOOR — On a Wednesday earlier this month, Lauren Dillow greeted me at the door of her suite.
 She was dressed in a green sweater that looked comfortable enough to sleep in, her signature pink bow was holding her hair back, round glasses perched on her nose.
 She seemed to exude soft femininity.